flavienbwk/ocpa-specs/README.md

 If your git forge (e.g., GitHub, GitLab) allows it, configure your repo to respect OCPA-R7..R9 and create two organization teams:

-- Administrators: have settings permissions privileges for all repos ;
+- _Administrators_: have settings permissions privileges for all repos ;
-- Leaders: can contribute to repos and validate PRs ;
+- _Leaders_: can contribute to repos and validate PRs ;
-- Developers: can contribute to repos (feature branches).
+- _Developers_: can contribute to repos (feature branches).

 ## Rules